cysouw/diathesis/text/c06_prepositions.md

 ### [ NAg | NAp ] Possessor-of-accusative to preposition {#sec:prepositions-possessor-to-preposition}

-Another 'raised' possessor is the alternation in which the possessor of an accusative can be expressed alternatively with a prepositional phrase [@next a,b].
+Another raised possessor is the alternation in which the possessor of an accusative can be expressed alternatively with a prepositional phrase [@next a,b].
 This is called an "Attribute Object Alternation" in Levin [-@levin1993: 74].

 ::: ex
 a.
 Ich bewundere seine Ehrlichkeit.